dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-api.md

 <Changelog>

- - Service Account tokens were launched on Feb 3, 2021
+ - Service Account tokens were launched in February, 2021

 </Changelog>